fishjam-cloud/python-server-sdk/examples/poet_chat/README.md

 ## Running

 > [!IMPORTANT]
-> All commands should be run from the parent directory of this README
+> All commands should be run from the `examples/poet_chat` directory

 Make sure to [install uv](https://docs.astral.sh/uv/getting-started/installation/) if you don't have it already.
 Once you have `uv` installed, fetch the dependencies with